lojewski/taigeair.github.io/_posts/2013-05-01-why-gmail-2013-sucks-terribad-user-experience.markdown

 <blockquote><a href="http://www.nngroup.com/articles/ten-usability-heuristics/">Recognition rather than recall</a> - Minimize the user's memory load by making objects, actions, and options visible.
 The user should not have to remember information from one part of the dialogue to another.
 Instructions for use of the system should be visible or easily retrievable whenever appropriate.</blockquote>

-3. <strong>Ok, so what if you want to insert a link or something.</strong> You have to hover over the + and then can click.
+<strong>3.
+Ok, so what if you want to insert a link or something.</strong> You have to hover over the + and then can click.
 That's 2 steps instead of one.
 If I wanted something so minimalist I would use gmail on my iPhone.
 It's not even saving space!
 You still have the bar there.
 If you really didn't want those buttons visible you can make them appear on hover over the whitespace of the bar instead.

 <center><img alt="Gmail Hiding Buttons" src="{{site.url}}/assets/posts/Hiding-Buttons.jpg" ></center>

 Furthermore, I actually liked the check link feature that took you to the link URL.
 That's gone now.

-4. <strong>Rapportive doesn't work.</strong> You know when you're writing to someone, how awesome it is to see their latest tweets and see who they are?
+<strong>4.
+Rapportive doesn't work.</strong> You know when you're writing to someone, how awesome it is to see their latest tweets and see who they are?
 It's also an error prevention feature to confirm the email you're using is correct.
 By <a href="http://www.forbes.com/sites/alexkantrowitz/2013/04/05/gmails-new-compose-breaks-rapportive-perhaps-its-most-useful-plugin/">breaking Rapportive</a> and obscuring information such as the recipient's email address (only showing the name), hiding the "from" and "subject" fields, and concealing the signature part, Gmail makes it a lot easier for users to send flawed emails because users are not able to double check these fields.

 <blockquote>Usability Heuristic: Error Prevention - Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
 Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.</blockquote>

-5. <strong>You can't easily get access to people's emails</strong>.
+<strong>5.
+You can't easily get access to people's emails</strong>.
 You can't easily change your sending email address.
 You can't easily add cc or bcc.
 You can't easily add bullets and change fonts.
 You can't easily do anything other than reply.
 Everything is hidden.
 Even after you discover where everything is concealed, it still takes twice as long to do than before.
 While I'm not saying have as many buttons and ribbons as Microsoft Word, these are basic functions I use everyday.
 And it's entirely not convenient.

 <center><img alt="Show More Details" src="{{site.url}}/assets/posts/Show-More-Details.jpg"></center>